On this page you’ll find

 How well your investments are performing toward achieving your goals can give you an idea of the value you’re getting from your advisor.
 Also consider the other services your advisor provides, such as:

-- Helping you map out your investment strategy based on your financial goals, tolerance for risk and time to invest.
+- Helping you map out your investment strategy based on your financial goals, tolerance for risk and time to investInvest To use money for the purpose of making more money by making an investment.
+Often…+ read full definition.

 - Giving you access to research and information you may not easily find on your own,